Source: Shepard (illness) likely out vs. Chiefs

 New York Giants wide receiver Sterling Shepard is unlikely to play in Sunday's home game against the Kansas City Chiefs, but the team wants to test him in pregame warm-ups before making any determination, a source told ESPN's Adam Schefter.

-Shepard, 23, was added to the team's injury report Saturday with an illness.
+Shepard, 23, was added to the team's injury report Saturday because of an illness.

 He missed two games earlier this season with an ankle injury but returned in Week 9 and stepped in as the No. 1 receiver for the Giants, who have lost Odell Beckham Jr. and Brandon Marshall for the year.